 Miura (myu rä) n.
 1. Derived from Don Eduardo Miura, the most famous breeder of Spanish fighting bulls; for the Spanish, Miura is a legendary name signifying nobility, boldness and power.

-Miura is our program that focuses on what I feel are the best regions in California for the growing of Pinot Noir.
+Miura is our program that focuses on what I feel are the best regions in California for the growing of Chardonnay and Pinot Noir.
 Within each of those regions I have selected the vineyards that best exemplify that area stylistically and qualitatively.

 Miura, Pinot Noir, Santa Lucia Highlands